Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 OCM software with go live plan checklist

 Do you have any questions about what’s included in a go-live meeting or go-live email template?
-Need to find tools that can help with the go-live process?
+Need to find tools that can help with the go-live process? or post M&A integration?
 Please reach out and share your thoughts.

 What is a Go Live Checklist?

-Checklists are used in all sorts of capacities to ensure that important items aren’t missed.
+Checklists are used in all sorts of capacities to ensure that important items aren’t missed from the change management plan.
 For example, airline pilots have a checklist they go through to ensure the plane is functioning properly before takeoff.

 Safety inspectors grading a restaurant will also have a checklist of items that need to be covered to clear the establishment to serve food.
 These checklists improve quality, consistency, and security.